wenewzhang/mixin_labs-java-bot/README6.md

 # How to trade ERC-20 compliant coins on OceanOne through Java
 ![cover](https://github.com/wenewzhang/mixin_labs-java-bot/raw/master/bitcoin_wallet-java/mixin-bitcoin-java.jpg)

-OceanOne is introduced in [last chapter](https://github.com/wenewzhang/mixin_labs-java-bot/blob/master/README5.md), you can list  crypto asset on OceanOne, even any ERC-20 compliant asset, Here show you how to list a brand new ERC-20 compliant coin!
+OceanOne is introduced in [last chapter](https://github.com/wenewzhang/mixin_labs-java-bot/blob/master/README5.md), you can order Bitcoin.
+All kinds of crypto asset on Mixin Network can be listed on OceanOne.
+That means Any ERC-20 compliant token and EOS token.
+Here show you how to list a brand new ERC-20 compliant coin!

+There is a [ERC20 token](https://etherscan.io/token/0xc409b5696c5f9612e194a582e14c8cd41ecdbc67) called Benz.
+It is deposited into Mixin Network.
+You can search all transaction history from [Mixin Network browser](https://mixin.one/snapshots/2b9c216c-ef60-398d-a42a-eba1b298581d )

 ### Pre-request:
 Deposit some coin to your wallet, and then use **getAssets** API fetch the asset UUID which Mixin Network gave it.